 What is Skillshare?

-Most video lessons are short, under 60 mins in length, with some courses offering more in-depth content and access to exclusive features, such as project collaboration and feedback from Skillshare instructors.
+Skillshare courses offer short lessons, usually 4 -5 video lessons in under 60 mins, with some exceptions offering more in-depth content and access to exclusive features, such as project collaboration and feedback from Skillshare instructors.

 Whether you’re looking to learn a new skill or expand your existing knowledge, Skillshare is a viable option.

 It’s important to note, however, that not all courses are created equal, and some may not be worth your time.
 Before signing up and paying your Skillshare subscription, be sure to do your research thoroughly.
 You can browse the Skillshare website before you join.

 Who Is Skillshare For?

-The Skillshare platform is aimed at anyone, from beginners to advanced learners, who want to acquire practical skills or improve existing ones.
+The Skillshare platform is aimed at anyone, from beginners to advanced learners, mostly but not exclusively, in the creative field, who want to acquire practical skills or improve existing ones.
 There is something for everyone, at every level.